kyma-project/busola/docs/features.md

   },
   ```

 - **SHOW_GARDENER_METADATA** - determines if the metadata given from the Gardener should be displayed.
+The displayed information is the value from the `shoot-info` ConfigMap based in the `kube-system` namespace.
+If the ConfigMap doesn't exist, the information won't be displayed.

   ```json
   "SHOW_GARDENER_METADATA": {